Stay tuned for the relaunch in April 2008 when the Cycle Generation starts its expedition through Africa.

 Now we only had to cross the Yangtze river.
 This should happen on a small ferry.
 But before we could embark the boat we had to climb around 150-200m steeply down.
 We knew this would be impossible with our packed bikes but hoped we could find a porter with a donkey.
 The porter was already waiting when we reached the top of the gorge.

-The way up on the other side was even tougher and we were all sweat once we reached the
+The way up on the other side was even tougher and we were all sweat once we reached the top.
+Our porter smiled at us while he already relaxed with a cigarette beside his donkey.

 Some hours and dozens of pictures later we had cycled into the Tiger leaping gorge and reached a small hamlet called walnut grove.
 We found a beautiful small guest house with a lovely terrace directly looking into the gorge and onto peaceful wheat fields.
 The gorge was so narrow in this spot that we were overwhelmed by the sheer size of the grey and rocky wall in front of us.
 We enjoyed the scenery for the rest of the day sipping tasty nana mint tea and writing diary.